Will AI Replace...

 -

-Custom problem-solving for unexpected structural issues
+Adapting to unexpected structural issues mid-project

 -